Whats 80 Minutes In Hours

 0.333... hours * 60 minutes/hour ≈ 20 minutes

-Therefore, 80 minutes is equivalent to 1 hour and 20 minutes.
+Because of this, 80 minutes is equivalent to 1 hour and 20 minutes.
 This is a more user-friendly representation for everyday use.

 Practical Applications: Real-World Examples